jedick/plotmydata/README.md

 This creates a compose **project** and three **images**:

-- `docker compose ls -a`: invent
+- `docker compose ls -a`: plotmydata
-- `docker images`: invent-tools, invent-agent, docker/mcp-gateway
+- `docker images`: plotmydata-tools, plotmydata-agent, docker/mcp-gateway

 Next, put your OpenAI API key (`sk-proj-...`) in `secret.openai-api-key`.
 Then run the project: